cultab/st/README.md

 st - simple terminal
 --------------------

 st is a simple terminal emulator for X which sucks less.

 Requirements
 ------------

 In order to build st you need the Xlib header files.

 Patches included
 ----------------

 - Boxdraw:
     Better box drawing
 - Ligatures:
     Supports ligatures (if the font supports them)
 - Bold is not bright:
-    Bold text is not automatically colored with the bright equivelant of it's original color
+    Bold text is not automatically colored with the bright equivalent of it's original color
 - Anysize:
     No weird gaps around st
+- Some drop in """headers""" for colorschemes

 Installation